kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 The first way to train an agent is to use Self-Play from the beginning, but here the agent learns from the beginning to get fruit while avoiding the wall and competing with the other agent.

 ## With Pretrain
-The second method of trarning an agent is to learn a method of acquiring a fruit while avoiding a wall from a single snake, and then self-play using the policy learned earlier. is there.
+The second method of training an agent is to learn a method of acquiring a fruit while avoiding a wall from a single snake, and then self-play using the policy learned earlier. is there.

 # Network traning parameter
 Because DQN is a basic model, I experiment by changing parameters related to Q-Learning and parameters related to Neural Networks.